 What Do We Do?

 When advocating the importance of miracles, I have sometimes been asked rather belligerently, “So what do you propose that we do?”
 These people want to know if I have specific steps to follow that ensure miracles will start happening.
 This attitude reflects the manner that they are used to operating in; if they have a clear cut plan, they can make things happen.
-The main reason most leaders resist the idea that miracles should be a normal part of the church’s ministry, is because they can’t control the outcome; how it happens, when it happens, or if it will happen at all.
+The main reason most leaders resist the idea that miracles should be a normal part of the church’s ministry, is because they can’t control the outcome; how it happens, when it happens, or if it even happen at all.
 It makes them very nervous to not be in control and that can result in some strong resistance.

 I mentioned earlier how Jesus said the ability to operate in the supernatural was hidden from the wise.
 He went on to say that the Father was pleased to “reveal” these things “to little children”.
 Like little children, we need to take what the Bible says at face value.
-In humility we need to repent of unbelieving hearts that doubt God’s word; that doubt if His power can really work in our world today.
+In humility we need to repent of unbelieving hearts that doubt God’s word, that doubt if His power can really work in our world today.
 Like little children, we need to trust God’s plan and depend on him instead of ourselves.
-The most effective way to change is to earnestly call on God to take us where he wants us to be; then obediently follow his leading.
+The most effective way to change is to earnestly call on God to take us wherever he wants us to be; then obediently follow his leading.

 Stretch out your hand to heal and perform miraculous signs and wonders through the name of your holy servant Jesus.”
 After they prayed, the place where they were meeting was shaken.
 And they were all filled with the Holy Spirit and spoke the word of God boldly.
 (Acts 4:30-31 NIV)